swcarpentry/r-novice-inflammation/motivation.md

 ## Why learn R?

-- More analytical methods: more than 6,000 packages extending R's capabilities are available.
-More than 1,000 packages are available from the [BioConductor Project](http://bioconductor.org/), making R the prime software for genomic and genetic data analysis.
+- More analytical methods: >6,000 packages extending R's capabilities; >1,000 packages available from the [BioConductor Project](http://bioconductor.org/).
   Many new developments in statistics appear first as R package,
 - More flexible in the type of data it can analyze,
-- Powerful,
+- Powerful; full matrix capabilities similar to MATLAB.

+## Open

 - R's procedures (*functions*) are open: you can have a look under the hood and modify them,
+- Cross-platform (Windows, Mac, Linux, Unix).

+## Integration and Communication

 - Graphics capabilities, publication-level quality,
-- Cross-platform (Windows, Mac, Linux, Unix),
-- Full matrix capabilities similar to MATLAB,
 - Connect easily with other programming languages,
-- Integration with document publishing, through LaTeX or Markdown,
+- Integration with document publishing, through LaTeX or Markdown.

-- FREE!
+And it's free!

 ## To Learn More